 “They were awesome, and right away said, ‘Absolutely, this is something we can help you with,’” Moss recalled.
 “You could tell these people were working day and night, and they were going to do everything they could to make it happen.
 I felt like they really had my back.”

 Those relationships extend beyond customer interactions.
 As financial stewards of their community, community banks sponsor local events, promote financial literacy, create charitable foundations and contribute to local nonprofits—helping the community as a whole to thrive.

 “We see our local banks starting to get more involved in our community,” said Scott Johnson, county manager for Columbia County in Georgia.
 “Sponsoring the fireworks for the Fourth of July or a food truck Friday, and things we had going on in the county.
 Community banks invest in the community.”

 Going local with your banking allows you to strengthen your community—and help your neighbors and local small businesses.
-As you explore ways to support local businesses and families, consider moving or expanding your financial accounts with a community bank that shares your commitment to the needs and interests of those around you.
+As you explore ways to support local businesses, consider moving or expanding your financial accounts with a community bank that shares your commitment to the needs and interests of those around you.

 Ready to make the switch?
 Our locator tool makes it easy to find a community bank near you—one that will be with you every step of your entrepreneurial journey.